angelabernaldz/angelabernaldz/README.md

 # Hello, it's @angelabernaldz! :wave:

-My name is Angela, and I work as a Climate Data Scientist. :earth_africa: :sun_behind_rain_cloud: On my day-to-day work, I use Linux and Python as coding languages, and some other tools such as SQL for loading climate data from databases. :computer:
+I'm Angela, a data-driven professional with a strong analytical mindset and a problem-solving approach.

-I'm currently on the very early stage of learning web development to expand my skill set and be able to create impactful web applications in the future.
+Currently expanding into web development to create impactful, user-focused applications. :rocket: :computer:

 ## Get in Touch
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/angelabernaldez/)  or check out the projects I will hopefully be uploading here on GitHub soon!